-Dan Carroll has represented both private industry and public sector firm clients for over fifteen years before the California Public Utilities Commission, primarily in matters related to regulation of electricity, natural gas, water, and transportation.
+Dan Carroll has represented both private industry and public sector firm clients for over twenty years before the California Public Utilities Commission, primarily in matters related to regulation of electricity, natural gas, water, and transportation.

 Dan brings years of substantive and practical legal experience to each representation.
 Clients appreciate his ability to efficiently analyze a situation, focus on the heart of the problem, and offer common sense solutions to knotty legal problems.

 Before attending law school, Dan taught high school English in Petaluma, California.
 After law school and before entering practice at Downey Brand, he served as a law clerk to Justice Warren Matthews of the Alaska Supreme Court.

 - Lead regulatory trial counsel and participating negotiator for local public agency with respect to water desalination project.

 - Regulatory due diligence and opinion counsel in numerous electricity plant acquisition and lending transactions.